SURVIVAL SKILLS: Could You Survive The Open Ocean?

 Survival Skills to Keep Yourself Alive in the Open Ocean

-Learn to float
+Learn to Float

 If you find yourself stranded in the water without some type of flotation device, learn these floating tricks to keep your energy sustained:

-Step 2: Allow your body to float, but keep your head above the water line.
+Step 2: Allow your body to float, but keep your head above the waterline.

 Step 1: If the water is rough, then lie face down in the water allowing your body to float.

 Step 2: Continue to float this way until you need air.